Food Health Social Issues

 iStock.com/Zoya2222

-Where is Soy Grown & How Is It Used?
+Where Is Soy Grown & How Is It Used?

-You can see that soy could be some kind of wonder-crop, feeding people, replacing petroleum in manufacturing, and replenishing agricultural soil.
+You can see that soy could be a kind of wonder crop, feeding people, replacing petroleum in manufacturing, and replenishing agricultural soil.
 Unfortunately, we’re using most of our soy crop in wasteful and environmentally harmful ways.
-More than 70% of the enormous amount of soy grown in the United States is fed to livestock.
-And of the soy consumed by humans in the US, South America, and Europe, a lot of it is processed into soy oil and soy protein isolate, among other items and ingredients.
-On the other hand, in Asian countries, whole soybeans and fermented soy products meant for direct human consumption — like edamame, tempeh, natto, and soy nuts — have been much more common for centuries.
+More than 75% of the enormous amount of soy grown worldwide is fed to livestock.
+In the U.S., that number rises to more than 90%.

-Soy Nutrition Facts
+Soy Nutrition

-The soybean is significantly higher in fat, lower in carbohydrates, and slightly higher in protein than other legumes.
-It tends to be more digestible than other plant proteins and contains all nine essential amino acids.
-(In this case, “essential” simply refers to the ones that our bodies cannot metabolize, and so we must source them from food.)
-The carbohydrates in soybeans are primarily oligosaccharides, which appear to promote healthy gut microbiota like Bifidobacteria by acting as a prebiotic in the intestinal tract.
-The fat content of the soybean contains 19% to 41% monounsaturated fats, 46% to 62% polyunsaturated fats (including a modest amount of omega-3 fatty acids), and 10% to 15% saturated fats.
-Soy also includes a wide array of vitamins and minerals.
+The carbohydrates in soybeans are primarily oligosaccharides, which promote healthy gut microbiota like Bifidobacteria by acting as a prebiotic in your intestinal tract.
+The fat content of the soybean consists of 19% to 41% monounsaturated fats, 46% to 62% polyunsaturated fats (including a modest amount of omega-3 fatty acids), and 10% to 15% saturated fats.
+Soy is also packed with a wide array of vitamins and minerals.

 One-half cup of roasted mature soybeans has the following nutritional composition: